bobsh/TheKenTorch/README.md

 The Ken Torch
 =============

-Simple light application for the Android.
+Simple light application for the Android OS.

 Attribution
 -----------